proteusthemes/wp-theme-docs/README.md

 1. Clone/pull this repository to your local dev environment,
 2. run `bower install`,
 3. run `npm install`.
+4. run `grunt buildAllThemes`

 That's it!

+The index files of the theme docs will be located in `/build/theme_name_goes_here/index.html`.

 How does it work?
 ------------------------------